Galaxy Number Counts and Implications for Strong Lensing: Conclusions

-Based on our statistical test, we can say that: Yes, lens galaxies live along overdense lines of sight compared to random pointings on the sky, but these overdensities can be nearly fully explained by the fact that these massive lens galaxies are formed in locally overdense regions.
-The contribution by everything else along the line of sight is, in our test, not significant on average.
+Based on our statistical test, we can say that: Yes, lens galaxies do lie along overdense lines of sight compared to random pointings on the sky, but these overdensities can be at least partially explained by the fact that these massive lens galaxies are formed in locally overdense regions.
+We conclude that in strong-gravitational lens modeling one always needs to assess the effect of the {\em local} distribution of galaxies.
+Our test indicates that the contribution by everything else along the line of sight does not appear to be significant on average.
+However, a larger sample of lenses is needed to strengthen any conclusions about the significance of differences between the lens and control fields.
+If the possible slight excess in the lens field number counts persists in larger samples, then global determinations of $H_0$ using lens samples may be biased unless the analysis properly accounts for both the local overdensities and the external convergence of the fields in which the lenses are embedded.

-Overall, we conclude that in strong-gravitational lens modeling one always needs to assess the effect of the {\em local} overdense field, but that the effect of the uncorrelated line-of-sight over- and underdensities should average out in large samples (at least $\ga 20$ as in our case).
-As an example, we therefore expect the {\em global} value of $H_0$ from lensing to be little affected by line-of-sight effects, but it could become biased if the local overdensities of the fields in which the lenses are embedded are not accounted for in the modeling.

-We thank Phil Marshall and Tommaso Treu for fruitful discussions.
+We thank Phil Marshall, Tommaso Treu, and Maru\v{s}a Brada\v{c} for fruitful discussions, and Phil for further insightful comments as the referee of this paper.
 We thank Phil Marshall and Tim Schrabback for their work on the HAGGLeS pipeline and their help in modifying the pipeline to run on the pure-parallel data.
 CDF acknowledges support under HST program \#AR-10300, which was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555.
 He is also grateful for the generous hospitality shown by the Kapteyn Institute on his visits there.
 LVEK is supported (in part) through an NWO-VIDI program subsidy (project number 639.042.505).
 This work is supported by the European Community's Sixth Framework Marie Curie Research Training Network Programme, Contract No. MRTN-CT-2004-505183 `ANGLES'.